 The governance report will also often tie back to other elements of the ESG report.
 For example, you may be required to identify the board member(s) or C-suite executive(s) who have actual competence relevant to environmental considerations like water stewardship or carbon emissions reduction.
 This is considered an indication that your company is well positioned to take meaningful action on these issues, rather than simply treating your ESG report as an accounting exercise.

 Why Do ESG Reporting?

-ESG reporting is voluntary in most jurisdictions, but many companies have implemented ESG reporting frameworks for a variety of reasons, including:
+Beyond these government initiatives, companies have implemented ESG reporting frameworks for a variety of reasons, including:

 - To meet client ESG requirements.
 Since ESG reporting standards ask companies to provide information on the impact of their operations, including the impacts of their supply chain, to be able to provide this information, many of those upstream companies must implement their own ESG programs.

 - To manage risk.
 While companies always want to highlight their successes, a proactive ESG program can help identify vulnerabilities and opportunities for improvement, which are then highlighted in subsequent years’ reports.
 Whether you’re reducing your environmental impact or protecting your workforce, ESG reporting can help future-proof your business.